 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
 The Organization has elected to follow ASC 470 and record the entire amount of the loan as debt and accrue interest in accordance with the interest method under ASC Subtopic 835-30, Imputation of Interest until the debt is extinguished, which is in accordance with FASB ASC 405-20, when the debtor has been "legally released" as the primary obligor or the debtor satisfies the outstanding balance of the debt.
 Once the debt is extinguished, the liability would be eliminated and a gain on extinguishment of debt will be recorded.
-As of June 30, 2021, the loan not forgiven and is recorded as a loan on the Statement of Financial Position.
-Subsequent to year, end in September of 2021, \$224,419 in principal and \$3,198 in interest was forgiven and will be recorded as extinguishment on debt with the remaining \$464,206 due and payable including accrued interest maturing April 20, 2022.
+As of June 30, 2022, \$224,419 was forgiven and was recorded as extinguishment on debt on the Statement of Activities with the remaining \$464,206 and \$8,104 in interest paid back during the year.
+There was no outstanding balance.